Redbourn: History

-To the south-west of the village, just beyond the motorway is the site of an Iron Age hill fort called the Aubreys.
+To the south-west of the village, just beyond the motorway, is the site of an Iron Age hill fort called the Aubreys.
 Nearby is Aubrey Park, which dates back to the 13th century.
 To the north of the village is the site of a complex of Roman temples.

-The village has been continuously settled at least since Saxon times and is recorded in the Domesday Book.
+The village has been continuously settled in since Saxon times at least and is recorded in the Domesday Book.
 Its parish church, St Mary's, was built in the early 12th century.
 Some fifty years later, a small priory was founded half a mile away on Redbourn Common, after the abbot of St Albans Abbey decided to consecrate the ground.
 Some bones had been found on the spot, reputed to be of St Amphibalus, the priest who had converted St Alban to Christianity.

-In the 16th century the manor of Redbourn belonged to the Reade family: Sir Richard Reade, formerly Lord Chancellor of Ireland, bought the manor when he came back to England from Ireland; he died in 1575 and was buried at the parish church.
+In the 16th century, the manor of Redbourn belonged to the Reade family.
+Sir Richard Reade, formerly Lord Chancellor of Ireland, bought the manor when he came back to England from Ireland; he died in 1575 and was buried at the parish church.
 Reade left legacies to Winchester College and for the upkeep of the parish of Redbourn.
 The manor of Redbourn itself was inherited by his eldest son, Innocent, who also inherited the older family estate at Nether Wallop.

 In 2010, Redbourn's St Mary's Church celebrated its 900th anniversary.